Wednesday, October 5, 2011

 Cast even more heavily against type, legendary comedian Albert Brooks is absolutely terrifying as mob boss Bernie Rose.
 He's only in a few choice scenes, but boy are they disturbing, especially one he shares with Cranston so tense it's almost difficult to watch.
 Abandoning his usual comic persona, his character's the embodiment of pure evil and his slick, cold, business-like demeanor is the antithesis of Gosling's everyman hero.
 Given the rare opportunity to sink his teeth into a vastly different kind of role, it's a thrill seeing Brooks subvert expectations, providing an uncomfortable contrast in a film that completely revolving around uncomfortable contrasts.
 It wouldn't be off the mark to describe it as an 80's style romance that careens into blood soaked tragedy.
 That Refn can make those two wildly divergent genres co-exist in perfect harmony is perplexing but the neon pink opening titles and retro electronic pop soundtrack (featuring Kavinsky's "Night Call" and even more memorably College's "A Real Hero") not only fit right in, but feel just as integral to the story as the characters themselves.

-This is exactly the kind of movie you can picture Quentin Tarantino kicking himself for not trying to make.
+This is exactly the kind of movie you can picture Quentin Tarantino kicking himself for not attempting.
 Could he do it as well?
-It's possible but unlikely since he'd have to curb his penchant for having characters knowingly reference the type of movie they're in and how cool that is in favor of silently building tension and suspense.
-This is the result when the right director, cast and material all come together at once and it's poor box office performance shouldn't come as a surprise given the huge, alienating risks Refn takes.
-It's just too challenging and represents the type of film mainstream audiences have been trained to hate after being weened on truckloads of generic Hollywood garbage year after year.
-Now when something's finally done right, it feels wrong if only because it dares to be different.
-Drawing from a myriad of influences that suggest it was transported from another era, Drive still feels wholly original and authentic, proving that violence and action means nothing unless you care about the characters involved in it.
+Possibly, but he'd have to curb his penchant for having his characters talk about how cool it is they're in it rather than building tension and suspense.
+This is the result when the right director, cast and material all come together at once, and it's poor box office performance isn't a huge surprise given the polarizing risks Refn takes.
+It's just too challenging, representing the type of film mainstream audiences have been programmed to hate after being weened on truckloads of generic Hollywood garbage each year.
+Now when something's finally done right, it feels wrong, if only for daring to be different.
+Drawing from a myriad of influences that suggest it was transported from another era, Drive still feels wholly authentic and original, proving that action and violence mean little without an investment in the characters.